Do you want to create online courses without having to resort to an unpredictable course platform like Udemy?

 - Accept payments via PayPal and Stripe.

-Pricing: Thrive Apprentice is part of Thrive Suite that bundles all of the developer’s plugins for one price: $19/month (billed annually).
+Pricing: $97/year for the individual plugin.
+Alternatively, you can purchase Thrive Apprentice as part of Thrive Suite that bundles all of the developer’s plugins at $299/year or $99/quarter.

 4. Tutor LMS